 People who use wheelchairs or have reduced mobility will be excited to know today’s market has made great strides in making vehicles more accessible.
 If your current car isn’t the most accessible out there, there are a number of companies manufacturing devices to help people with almost any physical disability get behind the wheel.

 There’s nothing like that new car smell, and there's no good reason to stop you, especially with the great financing options and deals going on now.
-I hope you are ready to bring home your dream car, because the time to buy is now!
 Here’s a list of the top ten cars that can be easily modified to accommodate a driver with disabilities to make your decision a little easier.

 1. Hyundai Sonata

 It’s basic, but the Hyundai Sonata is one of the most low-stress midsized cars on the market today.
 With a focus on transportation first, this car boasts strong reliability ratings and an excellent warranty, so it’s super easy to own.
 With a low-ride height, it’s easy to access if mobility is a challenge, plus its supportive seats make it easy for drivers to find a comfortable position.
 The car also comes with features like an easy-to-use smart system, so you’ll be good to go whether it’s asking for directions or calling for assistance.

 2. Scion xB